-This course provides the implementation and practice of counseling theories; modeling, practicing, and critique of counseling skills for school counselors.
-This course includes a 25-hour practicum to be completed during the semester in which the course is taken.
-(Students may choose to complete this practicum at the elementary, middle, or secondary level.)
+This course provides the implementation and practice of counseling theories; modeling, school counseling strategies for preK-12 students, and critique of counseling skills for school counselors.
+This course includes a 50-hour practicum to be completed during the semester in which the course is taken.
+(Students will complete this practium at the elementary/middle level, or secondary level.)
+Prerequisties: EDU 665 Organization and Administration to School Counseling, EDU 532 Theories of Child Counseling and Consulting, EDU 534 Introduction to Group Counseling, and EDU 538 Assessments.